Battle of Pooneryn: Court of inquiry

-Lieutenant General Waidyaratne appointed an court of inquiry (CoI) into the incident headed by Brigadier T. N. De Silva.
+Lieutenant General Waidyaratne appointed a court of inquiry (CoI) into the incident headed by Brigadier T. N. De Silva.
 The CoI found several senior officers at fault, which included Brigadier Lionel Balagalle, Director of Military Intelligence; Brigadier Shantha Kottegoda and Major General Rohan Daluwatte for their failure to prevent a major attack by the LTTE.
 Major General Rohan Daluwatte had claimed that five battalions from his command had been moved to the Eastern Province to conduct facilitate elections, contributed to the disaster.
 The transfer was ordered by the General Hamilton Wanasinghe, the general officer commanding (GOC) of the Joint Operations Headquarters (JOH) which could not be countermanded by Lieutenant General Waidyaratne.
 Lieutenant General Waidyaratne refuted these by stating the Daluwatte should have managed with resources at his disposal which included 31,370 troops under the Northern Command at the time of the attack.
-The CoI found shortcomings in the preparedness of the Pooneryn base to face such an attack, with over 600 of the troops stationed at the time being fresh recruits and disciplinary action hadn't been taken following the Battle of Janakapura in July 1993 which had found fault with Major General Rohan Daluwatte and three others.
+The CoI found fault with Colonel T.T.R. de Silva and Lieutenant Colonel S.W.L.
+Daulagalab for shortcomings in the preparedness of the Pooneryn base to face such an attack, with over 600 of the troops stationed at the time being fresh recruits and disciplinary action hadn't been taken following the Battle of Janakapura in July 1993 which had found fault with Major General Rohan Daluwatte and three others.
 The report of the CoI was present to the President on 31 December 1993.
 General Waidyaratne accepted much of the blame and stepped down as Army Commander, retiring in December 1993.